kmzbrnoI/mtbbus-protocol/architecture.md

 Note that when slave module sends data to master, packet starts with *Header Byte*.
 All bytes in packet from slave modules have 9. bit = 0.

+## Modules addressing

+Each MTBbus slave module has its address in range 1-255.
+Address could be determined by hardware switches/jumpers on module or just programmed in volatile memory.
+MTBbus supports mechanism for readdressing modules from master module/PC.